DevExpress-Examples/dashboard-for-winforms-diagnose-performance/readme.md

 <!-- default badges end -->
 # Dashboard for WinForms - Inspect the Dashboard Performance

-The following example shows how to integrate the Dashboard Diagnostic Tool in the Dashboard Designer to allow users to inspect the dashboard's performance.
+The following example shows how to integrate the Dashboard Diagnostic Tool's functionality in the Dashboard Designer to allow users to inspect the dashboard's performance.

 ## Overview